TripleSpeeder/StandingOrderDapp/README.md

 When the order is created it will appear on stors.dappstar.io as outgoing order.
 Also the renting company will see the order on stors.dappstar.io as incoming order.
 Initially the standing order will not have any funds in it, so the renting company will not be able to collect anything.
-In this case the UI would reflect that the order is underfunded, as the first payment was due already 3 days ago!
+The UI will reflect that the order is underfunded, as the first payment was due already 3 days ago!
 Let's fix this by opening the "Add funds" dialog.

 #### Adding funds to a standing order